SupaxInc/data-structure-and-algorithms/README.md

     - Using lambda is an anonymous function similar to arrow functions in Javascript

+## 435 - Non-overlapping intervals

+**Intuition:** Find the min amount of intervals you need to remove to make the rest of intervals non-overlapping.

+- Solutions

+    **Optimized Approach:** Greedy approach, sorting by end times to find which intervals end earliest

+    - Time Complexity: O(nlogn)
+    - Space Complexity: O(1)

+    **Solution:** Greedily choose the intervals the end earliest but remove the ones that are overlapped and end longer.
+Allows us to maximize the amount of intervals we need to remove as it frees up future intervals.
+Essentially freeing up our “calendar”

+    **Unique uses:**

+    - Sorts by end times as opposed to start times to find which intervals end earlier
+    - Greedy algorithm always selecting the earliest time

 # Math & Geometry

 ## 202 - Happy Number